synchealth/handbook/content/handbook/Privacy of your Info.md

 ${env.company} is obligated to keep information about you on file.
 We greatly respect and protect your privacy.

-Federal and State laws have certain guideline that we use as our foundation and then we amplify that with extra special Barnard encryption to maintain personnel records and documents.
+Federal and State laws have certain guideline that we use as our foundation and then we amplify that with encryption to maintain personnel records and documents.

 Upon your being hired, a file is established that contains, but is not limited to, the following documentation when applicable: